Amarthgul/PersonalCodes/OSU/DESIGN6400/ISS/README.md

 ## 1.4 - End Goal

+The end goal of the project is **an algorithm for imaging system simulation** for entertainment production, the **deliverable is a software application** implementing the algorithm.

-The end goal of the project can be divided into several categories depending on their importance and urgency.
+It can be further divided into several categories depending on their importance and urgency.

 ### 1.4.1 - "Must Accomplish"